 Scheduling Your Orthodontic Consultation

 Overbite correction is considered an Orthodontic treatment.
-The Smile Generation® connects you with trusted, experienced, and qualified Orthodontists.
+If you're asking where to find a trusted dentist near me to help correct your overbite, The Smile Generation® connects you with trusted, experienced, and qualified Orthodontists.
 Smile Generation® strives to be your trusted resource for all your dental health needs.
 We provide a search tool, "Find a Dentist."
 You may also call us at +1 (800) 764-5343 or use our Website's Live Chat feature in the lower right-hand corner of your screen.